chironb/ChiCLI/README.md

 - Commodore 2031 via a Batteries Included IEEE-488 BusCard

 Latest News:
+- FIXED: Copy path bugs.
+Now you can do this:
+-- copy sauce tartar  --> Copies "sauce" in the current folder to another file in the current folder called "tartar" -- copy sauce /tartar --> Copies "sauce" in the current folder to another file in the root folder called "tartar" -- copy sourcedir/sauce targetdir/tartar --> Copies "sauce" in the current folder's folder called sourcedir to the current folder's folder called targetdir named "tartar"
 - Copy now works with paths.
 You can now do things like copy * //allfiles/ or copy //somefile //somedir/newfilename!
 You must end folder with a slash / as it doesn't yet automatically figure out if you mean copy the file to this filename, or copy this file to this folder name using the original implied filename.
 - The most common alias are built into the system, so they don't take up alias slots.
 However, there's only 8 now, at least until I squeeze out some more ram.
 - The list command takes up one less screenline when displaying.